adiHusky/3D-Object-Classification-Using-Capsule-Networks/Maya3D-Images-Dataset/Harini/Readme.md

-## Maya image creation
+# Maya image creation

-For the image creating, went througn the maya videos and created small objects to understand the environment and the way imges are modelled.
+I started of with watching the videos which were provided and got a basic understanding of the Maya software and started to work around on creating the primary images such as spheres and cubes and applying different textures using lamberts on the objects.

 Later worked with 3D image objects wchih were available online and worked around to resize the object, combine different elements in the objets and applied shaders to the images.